Do you use a gmail, hotmail, etc email address for your business?

 They will email you (at your current address!) some instructions about the DNS records you need to add.
 Generally these are a couple of records of type MX and one TXT type record to help with your deliverability.
 This is sometimes called an SPF record.

 Once you have done this your email package will activate and you’ll be able to create your business email address.
-I’d pick something personal like your first name, but you can pick [email protected] or [email protected] if you prefer.
+I’d pick something personal like your first name, but you can pick info@ or hello@ if you prefer.
 You’ll need to be logged in to your account with namecheap to do this.
 Make sure to remember the password you choose.

 You can send and receive straightaway by entering your new business email address and password into https://privateemail.com.